Querying and Accessing a VPC Endpoint

 • Search by tag.

-After an interface VPC endpoint is created, a private IP address is assigned together with a private domain name if you select Create a Private Domain Name.
+After an interface VPC endpoint is created, an IPv4 address is assigned together with a private domain name if you select Create a Private Domain Name.

-Table 1 Parameters contained in details of a VPC endpoint
+Table 1 Parameters contained in the details of a VPC endpoint

 Tab